 One important fact we’ve learned over several years of working with men and women in prison, is that they nearly all harbor some level of anger in their lives.
-In fact, most will admit that it really is the foundation of their problems – it’s what caused their convictions and subsequent imprisonment.
+In fact, most will admit that it really is the foundation of their problems – And, inarguably a contributing factor in their convections and incarceration.

 While most States have mandatory Anger Management classes in their prisons, they are all secular by design.
 The distortion of the term ‘Separation between Church and State’ prevents them from including anything relating to God, any God, in their curriculum.
 As a result, their courses leave out the one thing that truly can help an inmate understand and manage their anger issues – God’s word – the Holy Bible!

 Bibles 4 Change has developed just such a course.
 We call it the Christian Anger Management Project or CAMP, for short.
 Its central textbook is called “The Anger Management Workbook” written by DR. Wes Carter and Frank Minirth.
 Sadly, God has called Dr. Minirth home but we have spoken to Dr. Carter and he is in full support of our using this book as our text.

 The workbook is broken down into 13 lessons, so we take 2 class sessions to cover 1 lesson.
 (A class session is 2 hours, once a week).
 In addition, we have 2 supplemental reading books ‘Anger – Taming a Powerful Emotion’, by Gary Chapman and ‘Uprooting Anger’, by Robert D. Jones.
 The expectation is that students will read Anger, ‘Taming a Powerful Emotion’ by the end of the first 13 weeks and submit a written report on its impact on their anger issues.
 The second, ‘Uprooting Anger’ will be due around the 26th week.
 This means then, that our entire course is expected to take around 30 weeks.